abdolence/slack-morphism/site/docs/docs/akka-http.md

 you a zero-code required and complete example of a Slack bot, written with Slack Morphism and Akka Http.

+You can browse source codes of a bot example (without installing it) [here](https://github.com/abdolence/slack-morphism/tree/master/examples/akka-http).

 ## Install and configure a Slack bot from scratch

 ### Prerequisites